 Once you have registered below here are a few finer details for practice and races that you need to know:

 Please do not come more than 10 minutes prior to the start time and do not loiter after

 There will be contactless registration when you arrive at the moto shed, please note the posters at the shed and on the check in station about the symptoms of COVID-19 and your registration and entering the track being confirmation that you are not displaying any of those signs of symptoms.

 Each rider is recommended to only have one parent/guardian (the name you filled out on the registration form) to attend at each race.
-If you have more than one rider in your family please try and limit to one parent/guardian per family unit. ** However, as our numbers are currently low, two parents/guardians are allowed but both need to be registered on form (can use same line).
-This may change if numbers grow and will be announced.
+If you have more than one rider in your family please try and limit to one parent/guardian per family unit.
 To ensure no one is asked to leave, please have only one parent/guardian if possible.